 Trepanation opens the album with its most drifting and non-corporeal sounds before A Tribute to Victims hems in those hazy sonic forms with a clinical beat and chiming, minimalist piano lines.
-And it is such a transition from one to the other which seems to show the processes at work, the use of sonic structures to encompass the space and understatement, a use of music to create mere demarkation between the sound of the natural world and those of the studio.
-The purposefully created music creates an addictive platform but hat lies between, the rolling atmospherics, the fading notes, the growing anticipations are the real gold here.
+And it is such a transition from one to the other which seems to show the processes at work, the use of sonic structures to encompass the space and understatement, the use of music to create vague demarcations between the sound of the natural world and those of the studio.
+The purposefully created music creates an addictive platform one that meanders between rising atmospherics and fading notes, between tethered sounds and drifting forms, between anticipation and execution.

-From here Underneath Your Skin adds vocals, a rare thing in the Mr Dog The Bear world, affected, disembodied and futuristic, Sunshine is built on drama and dynamic between brooding back beats to soaring crescendos and the curiously name Engineer is a slow burning salvo of post-rock.
-Things end where they began in the slow, ambient electronica of The Diderot Effect, a slice of Vangelisian cinematics…subtle, filmic, beguiling and gorgeous.
+From here, Underneath Your Skin adds vocals, a rare thing in the Mr Dog The Bear world, affected, disembodied and futuristic, Sunshine is built on drama and dynamic a battle between brooding back beats and soaring crescendos and the curiously name Engineer is a slow burning salvo of post-rock.
+Things end where they began, in the slow, ambient electronica of The Diderot Effect, a slice of Vangelisian cinematics…subtle, filmic, beguiling and gorgeous.

 As always Mr Dog the Bear makes music for the sake of it.
 There is no full band that I know of, no live shows, no genre to stick too, no hidden agenda and seemingly no long term plan.
 Art for arts sake!
 But if these or other tracks from this shadowy outfit ever turned up on the end credits of a cult film or driving the action of a Hollywood blockbuster then far from being surprised by such a turn of events, I for one would be thinking why did that take so long to happen?